2008 Detroit Shock season

 The 2008 WNBA season was the 11th for the Detroit Shock, an American women's professional basketball team.
-The Shock attempted to return to the WNBA Finals for the third consecutive year.
-They won the WNBA Finals for the third time in franchise history.
-During the finals, Katie Smith averaged a team high 21.7 points per game to be named WNBA Finals MVP.
+The Shock returned to the WNBA Finals for the third consecutive year, winning their second WNBA Championship in three seasons, and their third in six years.

+During the Finals, Katie Smith averaged a team high 21.7 points per game to be named WNBA Finals MVP.
 Similar to Kevin Garnett with the 2008 Boston Celtics, Taj McWilliams-Franklin won her first championship after 10 years in the league.

 Offseason

 The following player was lost in the Atlanta Dream expansion draft: